Queen Isabella II

 above and below.
 Gooding #6F14 Very crude and easily identifiable forgery

-touch the inner circle or outer frame lines.
-(Don Peterson Collection) Gooding #6F15 A dangerous forgery.
-The ‘C’ in ‘CORREOS’ is
+probably roulette).
+All with bogus cancellations.
+Gooding #6F15 A dangerous forgery.
+The ‘C’ in ‘CORREOS’ is taller

-to a more oblong shape in the genuine stamps.
-There are too many horizontal
+more oblong shape in the genuine stamps.
+The solid circle is not broken by

-lines in each corner around the circle of pearls.
+corner around the circle of pearls.
 Known used with bogus Parilla cancel.
 Gooding #6F16 A very dangerous forgery that closely resembles the second

 variety.
-The circle of pearls on the top right corner are
+The circle of pearls on the top right corner are formed of dashes.

-stock.
-Known used with bogus large circle of dots cancellation.
+with bogus large circle of dots cancellation.
 Gooding #6F17 A crude forgery issued in blue-grey (instead of vermilion) and

 with a value of 10-Cuartos (instead of 5-Cuartos on the issued stamp).
 The